Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

   * uploade all required files.

  ## Create AWS cloud account
+  * Configure Identity and access management.
+  * Create users, groups, roles, and policies
   * Create VPC, Gateway security group , private subnets for MongoDB and EC2 instance for storage, and a public subnet for Instances hosting  Tableau
   * Spin up an EC2 instance(Install Updates, apache webserver, and other dependencies for running any scripts to be used here).

 * **For Batch Data:**
   * Create a python script that extracts data related to COVID.